 Slow strokes, no way.
-Quick strokes, sometimes – but still with cursor occasionally jumping somewhere random with no forewarning.
+Quick strokes, sometimes – but still with cursor occasionally jumping somewhere random at leisure.
 Removing and cleaning the trackball was an exercise in futility.
 Switching computers altogether – more of the same, if not worse.
-And then of course, the random burn out, so continual saving was crucial – though even just the act of saving itself was time consuming.
+And then, of course, the random computer burn out, so continual saving was crucial – though even just the act of saving itself was time consuming.

 Still, the exercises were eventually completed (with the help of a few of the more patient models).

 I had plenty of experience with figure drawing and other forms of fine art previous to this experiment (see Studio Art), but getting there under these new terms was like trying to harvest where you haven't planted:

 Good tools and extensive practice are a combination for success.
-Unfortunately, both were lacking there for me at that time – at least digitally.
+Unfortunately, both were lacking there for me at that time – at least en computer.

 Even today, while my capabilities have expanded with the times: wheel me in front of a Cintiq and I'll be happy, but kick me to the curb with pencil and paper, and I'll be elated.